calliope-project/calliope/doc/user/installation.rst

 Recommended installation method
 ===============================

-By far the easiest way to get a working Calliope installation is to use the free `Anaconda Python distribution <https://store.continuum.io/cshop/anaconda/>`_ and its package manager, ``conda``.
+The easiest way to get a working Calliope installation is to use the free `Anaconda Python distribution <https://store.continuum.io/cshop/anaconda/>`_ and its package manager, ``conda``.

 With Anaconda installed, you can create a new Python 3.5 environment called "calliope" with all the necessary modules, including the free and open source GLPK solver, with the following command::